pdxiv/VeganLunchPlansByPullRequest/README.md

-# Vegan lunch plans by pull request
+# Vegan lunch plans in Stockholm by pull request

 ## Full experience